Enjoy this post? Save and share!

 Coins: ₡1, ₡5, ₡10, ₡25, ₡50, ₡100, ₡500

-• Independent tour guides are not set up to take card payments, nor are the parking lot “attendants”.
+• Independent tour guides who are not set up to take card payments

 • We pay for most of our accommodations on booking platforms with a credit card.
 But in Costa Rica, it is far more common be asked to pay for your lodging in cash upon arrival, even when booked on Booking.com.

-Kari’s Travel Tip: In most restaurants, you will go up to the Cashier to pay your bill, rather than at the table.
-They generally don’t bring you a bill.
+Kari’s Travel Tip: In many restaurants, you go pay at the cashier instead of at the table.
+They often do not bring the bill to you automatically.

-We always use the Xe app to check the most up-to-date exchange rates.
+We use the Xe app to check exchange rates.

 Screen shot of the Xe app showing converting $1 US dollar to 502 colones, the costa rican currency.